Kenya entry requirements for Australia passport holders

 Yes, you can exit Kenya and come back for a new visa (either on arrival or another e-Visa).
 Many travellers do this at the Namanga or Busia borders.
 Be aware that multiple visas in quick succession can draw scrutiny – it's better to plan a trip that fits within the 90-day limit.

-Yes, if you're just passing through Kenya (e.g., connecting flight to another African country), you might not need a visa if you stay airside.
-But if you plan to enter the country, even for a day, you need a full tourist visa – no separate transit visa.
+No, there's no separate transit visa.
+If you're just passing through Kenya (e.g., connecting flight to another African country), you might not need a visa if you stay airside.
+But if you plan to enter the country, even for a day, you need a full tourist visa.
 The standard single entry eVisa covers that.

 A full birth certificate showing both parents' names is the minimum.
 If only one parent accompanies the child, a notarised letter of consent from the absent parent can prevent issues.
 The eVisa application for a minor is the same process – you'll upload their passport and a photo.
 It's a good idea to carry a copy of the other parent's ID plus contact details.